siliconsam/imp2022/README.md

 PRE-REQUISITES FOR LINUX

+* Ensure the Linux system has the latest software
+    * sudo apt update   (or equivalent Linux command)
+    * sudo apt upgrade  (or equivalent Linux command)
+* dos2unix
+    * sudo apt install dos2unix (or equivalent command)
 * A C compiler and libraries.
 (Build tested against the gcc compiler suite)
-* dos2unix
+    * Ensure the C compiler can compile/link 32-bit code
+    * sudo apt install gcc-multilib  (for the gcc compiler)
+* The FreePascal compiler (required for the .ibj, .icd file utilities)
+    * sudo apt install fpc  (or equivalent Linux command)
-* File + executable access to the /usr/local folder and sub-folders
+* Read, Write + executable access to the /usr/local folder and sub-folders

 PRE-REQUISITES FOR WINDOWS (Versions 8 upwards)